.NET nanoFramework Visual Studio Extension

-The nanoFramework Visual Studio extension provides the required tools to allow C# developers to code, deploy to nanoFramework target boards and debug applications running on the target.
+The .NET nanoFramework Visual Studio extension provides the required tools to allow C# developers to code, deploy to .NET nanoFramework target boards and debug applications running on the target.

 Developers can harness a powerful and familiar Microsoft Visual Studio IDE and their .NET C# knowledge to quickly write code without having to worry about the low-level hardware intricacies of a microcontroller.
 Desktop .NET developers will feel at home and are able to use their skills in embedded systems, enlarging the pool of qualified embedded developers.

 It includes a reduced version of the .NET Common Language Runtime (CLR) and features a subset of the .NET base class libraries along with the more common APIs of the Universal Windows Platform allowing code reuse from desktop applications, IoT Core and thousands of code examples and open source projects.
 Using Microsoft Visual Studio, a developer can deploy and debug the code directly on the real hardware.

 We currently have support for ARM Cortex-M cores and ESP32 providing reference targets for several STM32 Nucleo and Discovery boards, ESP32 DevKit C and Netduino 3.